 - Nottingham Castle The whole Castle site is being restored and redesigned with Brewhouse Yard, the Caves, the Castle and grounds being brought together as a new visitor experience.
-The build contract is expected to complete in August 20 with staged handover, following this build contract there will be a defect period alongside recant and fit out works. - Nottingham College City Hub Nottingham College is a new and very different college for Nottingham - established as a result of a successful partnership between New College Nottingham and Central College Nottingham.
+The Castle opened to visitors in June 2021. - Nottingham College City Hub Nottingham College is a new and very different college for Nottingham - established as a result of a successful partnership between New College Nottingham and Central College Nottingham.
 The City Hub campus will be a landmark building for Nottingham, close to the Broadmarsh area and Lace Market.
-In 2019/20, the site became watertight and are progressing. - Nottingham Science Park Already home to some of the most innovative companies in the region, Nottingham Science Park has more land ready for development within the Enterprise Zone.
+The college opened its doors to students in November 2020. - Nottingham Science Park Already home to some of the most innovative companies in the region, Nottingham Science Park has more land ready for development within the Enterprise Zone.
 Nottingham City Council and D2N2 Local Enterprise Partnership are working in partnership to develop the site, in line with the ambitions of Nottingham Growth Plan to support business expansion and create new jobs.
-The building practically completed early 2020/21.

-1.2 Financial Performance
+1.2 Financial Strategy and Performance